kannans89/graphql-learning/10.Query/query.md

 ```

 Note that there is no fullName field in the the students.json file.
-However, we need to fetch the fullname of the student via a query.
+However, we need to fetch the fullName of the student via a query.
 The fullName, in this case will be a **custom field** that isn't available with the data source.

 ### Step 3: Create Resolver

 Create a file resolvers.js in the project folder and add the following code

 ```javascript